- Faculty & Staff

 3. Commencement tickets may not be sold.
 Offenders will be referred to the university's judicial system, and records will be held until any penalties are satisfied.

 4. Students who pick up tickets for Commencement are not entitled to tickets for another Commencement at a later date unless they are obtaining another degree; i.e. bachelor's graduates who participated in Commencement are entitled to tickets if they have earned a master's degree (or advanced certificate).
+Students requesting extra tickets for Commencement will have one opportunity to request the additional tickets.
+Students should be sure they know the number of extra tickets they need before completing the sign-up sheet.

 5. Students who have picked up tickets for Commencement, and, because of unforeseen circumstances do not plan to use them, must return the tickets to the Committee Chairperson in the Campus Life Office for redistribution.
 These students will not be eligible to receive tickets for a later Commencement if they have not returned the first set of tickets.